bonitoo-io/influxdb-java/README.md

 ## Flux - Data Scripting Language (version 3.0+ required)
 The [Flux](https://github.com/influxdata/platform/tree/master/query#flux---influx-data-language) is a Functional Language for defining a query to execute.
-The `FluxReactive` is reactive client that support the Flux Language.
+The `FluxClientReactive` is reactive client that support the Flux Language.

 ### Factory

-The `FluxReactiveFactory` creates the reactive instance of a Flux client.
-The `FluxReactive` client can be configured by `FluxOptions`.
+The `FluxClientReactiveFactory` creates the reactive instance of a Flux client.
+The `FluxClientReactive` client can be configured by `FluxConnectionOptions`.

 #### Flux configuration
 - `url` -  the url to connect to Flux